dilshanf/foodratings/README.md

 8. Login to the application using the created user as in step 5

-## Design

-Please view the .docx file in root for the same.

-Databae schema

-Users
-id
-name
-user_type

-Comments
-id (bigint)
-comment (text)
-user - foreign key (Users-id)
-reviewed_by - foreign key (Users-id)
-published (boolean)
-establishment_id - foreign key (Establishments-id)

-Changes required

-- On viewing any establishments page, a new query will be made to view all the published comments for that establishment id.
-- On creating a new comment, the published and reviewed by fields will be empty.
-- The unpublished comments will be accessible for user_type 2 in a new page, where it can be published, changing the boolean field to True and reviewed by field to the authorising user.

 ## Modified/Added files to framework
 - Design changes.docx
 - .env